Amdocs

-Amdocs Limited is a multinational telecommunications technology company headquartered in Chesterfield, Missouri.
-The company specializes in software and services for communications, media and financial services providers and digital enterprises.
+Amdocs Limited (אמדוקס) is a multinational telecommunications technology and Software company headquartered in Chesterfield, Missouri.
+The company specializes in software and services for communications, media, digital enterprises, and financial services providers.
 Amdocs was founded in 1982 and is publicly traded on the Nasdaq stock exchange.

 Overview

 Amdocs provides software and services for communications and media service providers.
 The company operates in more than 90 countries, with its headquarters in St. Louis, Missouri, and has approximately 30,000 employees globally as of 2022.
-Shuky Sheffer is the chief executive officer (CEO) and president.
+Shimie Hortig is the chief executive officer (CEO) and president.
 Amdocs has been traded on the Nasdaq global select market since December 2013.

 History

 Early years and IPO

 Amdocs was founded in 1982 in Israel as an offshoot of the Israeli phone directory company Golden Pages, which was owned by the Aurec Group headed by Morris Kahn.
 Together with others at Golden Pages, Kahn developed a billing software program for phone directory companies and with Boaz Dotan established a company called Aurec Information & Directory Systems to market this product.
 In 1982, Boaz Dotan became Amdocs' first President and CEO.

 In 1985, Southwestern Bell Corporation acquired a 50 percent ownership share of Aurec Information & Directory Systems, and its name was changed to Amdocs.
 Within two years, the Aurec Group sold off all its holdings in Amdocs for almost US$1 billion.
 Between 1990 and 1995, Amdocs took its initial diversification steps, expanding first into the wireline telephony market and then the mobile space.
 Avi Naor replaced Dotan in 1995.
 In June 1998, Amdocs held an initial public offering on the New York Stock Exchange.